 The rate buydowns on Temporary Interest Rate Buydown Loans are classified as "Moderate" or "Significant."
-A Moderate buydown is less than or equal to 2% and for less than or equal to 24 months.
-A Significant buydown is greater than 2% and/or for greater than 24 months.
-Per Fannie Mae's Selling Guide, the maximum interest rate reduction cannot exceed 3%, the buydown period cannot exceed 3 years and the subsequent interest rate increase cannot exceed 1% per year.
+A Moderate interest rate buydown occurs when the interest rate is bought down by less than or equal to 2% and for less than or equal to 24 months.
+A Significant interest rate buydown occurs when the interest rate is bought down by greater than 2% or for greater than 24 months.
+The maximum interest rate reduction cannot exceed 3%, the buydown period cannot exceed 3 years and the interest rate increase cannot exceed 1% per year.